William Denison Roebuck: Limacology

-This distinguished and honourable position was recognised by Professor Simroth, of Leipzig, the equally brilliant exponent of the internal structure of the Slugs generally, who in his honour applied the name roebucki to the large, conspicuous and peculiar Urocyclus discovered in Zanzibar.
+The conspicuous Urocyclus roebucki is named in honor of Roebuck for his pioneering contributions.

-The Leeds Conchological Club, a very active and successful organisation, of which he was also a founder, so highly esteemed his services to science and to the club, that the members some little time ago showed their deep appreciation of his great services, by electing him as their Honorary Life President.
+Roebuck was Elected Honorary Life President of the Leeds Conchological Club in honor of his esteemed services to science and the club.

 As a further representative example of his interest and activity in the cause of science, during his long and useful life, may be reckoned the great and valued help and guidance he rendered in the formation of The Craven Naturalists' and Scientific Association thirty-two years before his death, contributing afterwards in many ways to its welfare and progress.
 The Association gratefully remembered and appreciated his many and willing services in its cause on the occasion of his death in 1919.

 Philately

 One of the chief interests of his later years was Philately, for the promotion of the study of which subject he in 1890, in conjunction with his friend, T. K. Skipwith, founded the Leeds Philatelic Society, which with the exception of the Royal Philatelic Society of London is the oldest in the United Kingdom.
 Of this organisation he was the Secretary at the time of his death and had previously filled the office of President.

 His energies in this study, were for many years past, especially devoted to the collection of British issues, and in this branch his collection was so large and valuable, that on the visit of George V to Leeds in September 1915, a special audience was arranged to enable him to show to the King the issues of especial interest or rarity contained in the collection.

 This rich and valuable collection, which illustrated the history and uses of stamps generally, was presented by Roebuck in 1913 to the University of Leeds, where it forms one of their choice treasures.